top of page

 • Rated: (mixed ratings, but generally 13/15 plus)

 This stop-motion animation movie terrifies both visually and thematically.
-It depicts themes of fear, loneliness and abuse—and had received great recognition and praise from both audiences and film critics.
+It depicts themes of fear, loneliness, and abuse—and received great recognition and praise from both audiences and film critics.

 Loosely inspired by the true story of Colonia Dignidad, The Wolf House follows a young woman who escapes from a colony only to find herself in a sinister cabin deep in the woods.
-The film is surreal and heavily allegorical, weaving in allusions to fairy tales such as the Big Bad Wolf and the three little pigs.
+This famous stop-motion movie is surreal and heavily allegorical, weaving in allusions to fairy tales such as the Big Bad Wolf and the three little pigs.

 Employing a range of stop-motion techniques using materials like papier-mâché, puppets, and clay, The Wolf House masterfully creates haunting, dream-like sequences that leave a lasting impression.